Viiiiin/Viiiiin.github.io/homework/hw3Theory.md

 ## Infinite Possibilities
 By selecting different norms, weights, or loss functions, an infinite number of central tendency measures can be derived.
 Each definition provides a unique perspective on the "center" of a distribution, tailored to the specific characteristics or outliers present in the data.

-## Conclusion
-The median's role as the minimizer of absolute deviations highlights the varied approaches to understanding the center of a dataset.
-From means to more complex M-estimators, the concept of central tendency is flexible, allowing for adaptation to different data characteristics and analytical needs.